Nstamour-art/Python_Script_Launcher/readme.md

 ## Known Issues

 -   No support for older versions of Python.
--   Scripts without a valid `path` key in `config.json` will not be executed.
+-   Not an issue, but a note: Scripts without a valid `path` in `config.json` will not be executed.

 ## Building the Executable